Low Glycemic Index Ricotta Gnocchi | Egg-Free

 • Traditional Gnocchi

-Use the gnocchi board or a fork to shape the gnocchi.
+Use a gnocchi board or a fork to shape the gnocchi.

-• Lightly flour the gnocchi to prevent them from sticking together, place them on a tray lined with parchment paper, and store them in the refrigerator until cooking time.
+• Lightly flour the gnocchi to prevent them from sticking together, arrange them on a tray lined with parchment paper, and store in the fridge until cooking.

 Your low glycemic index ricotta gnocchi, egg-free are ready.